-UCCS spends over $2 million annually on utilities and costs are predicted to rise for the foreseeable future.
-In 2007, Chancellor Pam Shockley-Zalabak signed the American College and University President's Climate Commitment (ACUPCC), which commits the university to reducing greenhouse gas (GHG) emissions and educating the campus community about climate change and sustainability.
+UCCS spends nearly $3 million annually on utilities.
+With increasing water and energy costs it is within our fiduciary interest to reduce waste.
+In 2007, Chancellor Pam Shockley-Zalabak signed the American College and University President's Climate Commitment (ACUPCC,) which commits the university to reducing greenhouse gas (GHG) emissions and educating the campus about climate change and sustainability.

 The purpose of the GOTO program then is four-fold:

 Identify opportunities to improve building occupant comfort and provide a better work environment for employees,